 By breathing slowly & amp; deeply, one can slow down the heart rate and at the same time, cope with the anxiety crisis or calm the panic attack.

-Remember to pay attention to your breathing and your heart rate the next time you feel an anxiety attack.
+Remember to focus on your breathing and your heart rate the next time you feel an anxiety attack.

 As soon as you understand the trick, panic attacks will be less and less frequent and eventually stop coming to torment you.